 Galileo concluded that large objects must fall at the same rate that small ones do by using an ingenious thought experiment.
 First he imagined two rocks, roughly the same size, dropped from some height, falling at whatever rate rocks of their size fall.
 Then he imagined that the experiment were repeated, this time with the rocks tied together with a piece of string.
 Are we really to imagine, he wondered, that Nature would suddenly regard the two rocks as one large object, and make it/them fall at a different rate just because they were now connected with a string?
 He reasoned that Nature would not.
-When does Nature regard things as actual, individual things, and when does nature regard them as heaps, or aggregates of other things, like Galileo's rocks tied together?
+When does Nature regard things as actual, individual things, and when does Nature regard them as heaps, or aggregates of other things, like Galileo's rocks tied together?
 And perhaps more importantly, in what sorts of situations would the answer make any difference at all?

 For an honest hard-nosed reductionist, the universe is really a sea of quantum soup.
 There are no true inherent things, just one continuous mesh of cause and effect.
 Minds, and only minds, draw boxes and lines upon reality based on perceived regularities, chunking reality into mid-level things, like "rocks" and "cars".
 This chunking is an abstraction we impose, and is not there in the quarks, electrons, and photons.
 We could, in principle, see a certain number of molecules as a "rock", or we could just see it as a bunch of molecules with no loss of accuracy or predictive power.
+It is something of a joke among philosophers that they sometimes argue over whether something is a table or just a bunch of molecules arranged in a tablewise manner.

 Reductionism combined with deterministic physicalism results in the claim that if you knew the exact initial conditions of the universe, and knew the true laws of physics, you could, in principle, predict everything that would ever happen during the lifetime of the universe, including the fall of the Roman empire and the Gettysburg Address.
 There are no big, large-scale things that can not be understood fully in terms of their simpler, small-scale underlying mechanisms.

 Many prevailing theories of mind incorporate some form of this strong ontological reductionism, even ones that make a point of claiming to reject strict reductionism.
 I think, however, we have reason to doubt that reductionism in this sense gives us a true or complete picture of the world.
 The problem with reductionism is that it works too well.
 If everything can be explained or characterized in terms of the lowest level building blocks, there is no reason to consider higher level things as having any objective existence at all, or at least, any explanatorily useful existence.
+As the saying goes, once the reductionist has broken down the universe, he has trouble building it back up again.

 How can we have things in a reductionist universe?
 By things, I mean just what it sounds like: cars, dogs, planets, paper clips.
 Is a pile of sand a thing, or is it a lot of little things?
 Does a car count as a thing, or is it a lot of smaller things, all working together?
 It depends on how you look at it, and why you want to know.
 What things can there be in the world whose existence (as individual things) is not just a matter of perspective in this way?
 And do we have any reason to believe that there are any higher-level things in the world that just are the things they are, whether you look at them in the right way or not?1